conan-io/docs/howtos/makefiles.rst

 The *conanfile.py* file uses the ``AutoToolsBuildEnvironment`` build helper.
-This helper defines the necessasry environment variables with information from dependencies, as well as other variables to match the current conan settings (like ``-m32`` or ``-m64`` based on the conan ``arch`` setting)
+This helper defines the necessary environment variables with information from dependencies, as well as other variables to match the current conan settings (like ``-m32`` or ``-m64`` based on the conan ``arch`` setting)

 .. code-block:: python